UK charges truck driver after 39 people found dead | DW | 26.10.2019

-A 25-year-old suspect has been charged with 39 counts of manslaughter after authorities found the bodies in his truck.
-Meanwhile, two Vietnamese families have said they are scared their relatives may be among the dead.
+A 25-year-old has been charged with 39 counts of manslaughter after police found the bodies in a truck.
+Vietnamese families are worried their relatives may be among the dead — as police struggle to identify the victims.

-More Vietnamese families came forward Saturday saying their relatives may be among the 39 people found dead in a container truck east of London.
+The driver of a refrigerated truck where 39 bodies were found earlier this week has been charged with manslaughter and conspiracy to traffic people, according to UK police.

+Authorities on Saturday said 25-year-old Maurice R. from Northern Ireland faces "39 counts of manslaughter, conspiracy to traffic people, conspiracy to assist unlawful immigration and money laundering."

 Police initially believed all victims were Chinese but later announced this may not be accurate and that investigations were still a "developing picture."